-The Department of Theatre and Dance is committed to academic excellence, offering undergraduate courses of study which prepare students for transfer to four-year Baccalaureate or conservatory programs.
-A low student-to-faculty ratio provides for more personal attention in the classroom.
-Students have the opportunity to gain expertise in all of the fundamental areas of Theatre and Dance through an integrated program of study in a liberal arts context.
+The Department is committed to academic excellence.
+The undergraduate courses of study prepare students for transfer to four-year Baccalaureate or conservatory programs, along with a low student-to-faculty ratio provides for more personal attention in the classroom.
+Students have the opportunity to gain expertise in the fundamental areas of Theatre and Dance through an integrated program of study in a liberal arts context.

 The Theatre and Dance Department's extensive open-to-the-public Production Program includes a major musical, a children's musical, a joint production with the Africana Studies Department, a dance concert and a wide variety of dramas and comedies.
 Auditions are open to all students enrolled in a minimum of six credits at the College.
 The Production Program serves as a closely supervised laboratory for the Department's acting, dance and technical theatre courses and as an effective mechanism for taking education beyond the walls of the classroom.